redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_10.jpg

-RedKite CMS does not know this new slots, so it displays them as an empty slot.
+RedKite CMS does not know these new slots, so it displays them as empty slots.
-I just need to map this new slots as did before, to import the contents from provious theme.
+I just need to map these new slots as did before, to import the contents from previous theme.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_11.jpg